What is an FHA-approved condo?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Buying a home or condo with a conventional loan means you’ll need a 20 percent down payment, which is a hefty chunk of change.
-If you can’t come up with that much cash, you have another option: an FHA loan, which is insured by the government and requires as little as 3.5 percent down.
+Buying a home or condo with a conventional loan usually means you’ll need a 20 percent down payment, which is a hefty chunk of change.
+If you can’t come up with that much cash, you have another option: an FHA loan, which is insured by the U.S. government and requires as little as 3.5 percent down.
 The difference can save you tens of thousands of dollars — for example, on a $300,000 home purchase, 20 percent comes to $60,000, while 3.5 percent is just $10,500.

-These low-down payment loans are usually done for single-family homes, but condo loans are also eligible.
-Unfortunately, finding FHA-approved condos wasn’t always easy, but a rule change that went into effect in 2019 loosened restrictions, making it easier for more condos to meet the eligibility requirements for an FHA loan.
+These low-down payment loans are usually done for single-family homes, but condos are also eligible.
+Finding FHA-approved condos has historically been difficult, but a rule change that went into effect in 2019 loosened restrictions, making it easier for more condos to meet the eligibility requirements for an FHA loan.

 If you’re looking for this type of mortgage on a condo, it’s important to learn what it is and what it means for you as a buyer.